DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 A conformant DNSCrypt v2 client implementation has enough information in this document to:

-- Build and parse DNS wire-format `TXT` certificate queries for `2.dnscrypt-cert.<zone>`, retrying over TCP after timeout, failure, or truncation.
+- Build and parse DNS wire-format `TXT` certificate queries for the configured provider name, using UDP or TCP according to local policy and retrying over TCP when a direct TCP retry is appropriate.
-- Reconstruct certificates from DNS `TXT` character-strings, verify the Ed25519 signature with the configured provider public key, reject unsupported or invalid certificates, and choose the highest-serial valid certificate for a supported encryption system.
+- Reconstruct certificates from DNS `TXT` character-strings, verify the Ed25519 signature with the configured provider public key, reject unsupported or invalid certificates, and choose a valid certificate for a supported encryption system according to serial number and local profile policy.
 - Generate a client key pair and a unique `<client-nonce>` for each newly encrypted query under the same client secret key and resolver public key.
 - Pad DNS queries with ISO/IEC 7816-4 padding, encrypt them with the selected certificate parameters, and send exactly one `<dnscrypt-query>` per UDP datagram or one length-prefixed packet per TCP connection.
 - Authenticate responses, verify that the returned nonce starts with an outstanding `<client-nonce>`, remove padding, and forward the unmodified DNS response to the caller.
-- Retry over TCP when an authenticated UDP response carries the DNS `TC` flag, and maintain `<min-query-len>` as specified for later UDP queries.
+- Retry over TCP when an authenticated UDP response carries the DNS `TC` flag, and maintain a UDP padding target that keeps later encrypted UDP responses within the query size when practical.

 A conformant DNSCrypt v2 resolver implementation has enough information in this document to:

 - Generate, sign, serve, rotate, and retire resolver certificates without using the long-term provider key for query traffic.
-- Select the certificate matching an incoming `<client-magic>`, derive the shared key from the client public key, authenticate and decrypt the query, reject bad padding or malformed DNS payloads silently, and forward the unmodified DNS query to the resolver path.
+- Select the certificate matching an incoming `<client-magic>`, derive the shared key from the client public key, authenticate and decrypt the query, reject bad padding or malformed DNS payloads silently, and pass the decrypted DNS query to the resolver path.
 - Pad, encrypt, and frame responses using the nonce `(<client-nonce> <resolver-nonce>)`, respecting the UDP anti-amplification guidance and the TCP length-prefix rules.
-- Serve certificate responses over UDP only when the response is no larger than the triggering request, otherwise setting `TC` and relying on TCP as described above.
+- Serve classical certificate responses over UDP, and add larger PQ certificate records over UDP only when the complete response is no larger than the triggering request; otherwise set `TC` and rely on a padded UDP query or TCP as described below.

 A conformant Anonymized DNSCrypt relay implementation has enough information in this document to: